 This is the other best video editing apps.
 You can easily make a polished presentation video without any prior experience.
 And it is a great choice for those looking to break into the video.

-Digital Storytelling Apps For Teachers and Students
+Digital Storytelling Apps For Teachers

 We know storytelling is important in education.
 It a creative and powerful way to help and motivate the students.
 Here are three interesting free digital storytelling tools for teachers and students: